Skip to main content

 USING Clause

-Allows to specify a condition to filter rows.
-An user will see a row if the condition is calculated to non-zero for the row.
+Allows specifying a condition to filter rows.
+A user will see a row if the condition is calculated to non-zero for the row.

 TO Clause

-Keyword ALL means all the ClickHouse users including current user.
-Keyword ALL EXCEPT allow to exclude some users from the all users list, for example, CREATE ROW POLICY ...
+Keyword ALL means all the ClickHouse users, including current user.
+Keyword ALL EXCEPT allows excluding some users from the all users list, for example, CREATE ROW POLICY ...
 TO ALL EXCEPT accountant, john@localhost

-If there are no row policies defined for a table then any user can SELECT all the row from the table.
-Defining one or more row policies for the table makes the access to the table depending on the row policies no matter if those row policies are defined for the current user or not.
-For example, the following policy
+If there are no row policies defined for a table, then any user can SELECT all the rows from the table.
+Defining one or more row policies for the table makes access to the table dependent on the row policies, no matter if those row policies are defined for the current user or not.
+For example, the following policy:

 CREATE ROW POLICY pol1 ON mydb.table1 USING b=1 TO mira, peter

-forbids the users mira and peter to see the rows with b != 1, and any non-mentioned user (e.g., the user paul) will see no rows from mydb.table1 at all.
+forbids the users mira and peter from seeing the rows with b != 1, and any non-mentioned user (e.g., the user paul) will see no rows from mydb.table1 at all.

-If that's not desirable it can't be fixed by adding one more row policy, like the following:
+If that's not desirable, it can be fixed by adding one more row policy, like the following:

 CREATE ROW POLICY pol2 ON mydb.table1 USING 1 TO ALL EXCEPT mira, peter